 Pooch owners will go to the ends of the earth to make sure their dogs are healthy and happy, and a sturdy, indestructible dog crate is the foundation of this.
 You do not want your dog escaping from their crate as they perhaps might escape from your home and never be seen again.
 They might go on a rampage in the home destroying furniture and valuables.
 Dogs might even injure themselves severely in the escape attempt.
 This article has shown you a range of different crates at different budgets.

-If you want premium features such as lightweight, collapsible and incredibly strong you do have to spend a fair amount of money.
+If you want premium features such as lightweight, collapsible and incredibly strong you do have to spend a fair amount of money for a well built and chew proof crate.
 This could be seen as a worthwhile investment especially as the life of your dog last many years (hopefully).
 If you are willing to make a few sacrifices and your dog is not exceptionally strong or aggressive then some cheaper heavy-duty dog crate alternatives will perform the same job.